InterPride: Membership

 As of October 26, 2022, InterPride includes 338 member organizations from 70 countries.

 Annual General Meeting & World Conference

 During the last three decades, pride organizations from almost every continent have participated in InterPride's annual world conference.

 The conference is held each year in a different city, with the location of upcoming conferences being voted on two years prior to their occurrence.
 To demonstrate a commitment to support and empower the global LGBTI+ Pride community, the conference is now frequently held outside North America.
 Scholarships, through the Pamela O'Brien Memorial Scholarship Fund, are available for member organizations that cannot afford to attend.
-O'Brien was a longtime member of Cape Cod Pride in Massachusetts, USA and served InterPride as a Regional Director and Vice President of Operations.
+O'Brien was a longtime member of Cape Cod Pride in Massachusetts, US and served InterPride as a Regional Director and Vice President of Operations.

 In addition, several regional Pride networks hold their own conferences independent of InterPride.

 WorldPride

 WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes visibility and awareness of lesbian, gay, bisexual and transgender (LGBT pride) issues on an international level.
 WorldPride includes parades/marches, a human right conference, arts and culture festivals, and other activities.

 At the 1997 world conference and general meeting InterPride members voted to award the inaugural WorldPride to be held in Rome in 2000.
 The host cities continue to be selected by the members of InterPride with WorldPrides usually held every two years.